apache/flink/docs/ops/memory/mem_setup.md

 then the *JVM Overhead* will be 1000Mb x 0.1 = 100Mb which is within the range 64-128Mb.

-Notice if you configure the same maximum and minimum value it effectively means that its size is fixed to that value.
+Notice if you configure the same maximum and minimum value it effectively fixes the size to that value.

-If the component memory is not explicitly configured, then Flink will use the fraction to calculate the memory size based on the total memory.
+If you do not explicitly configure the component memory, then Flink will use the fraction to calculate the memory size based on the total memory.
 The calculated value is capped by its corresponding min/max options.
 For example, if only the following memory options are set:
 - *total Process memory* = 1000Mb,